-Amnesia is one of the many effects of head injury that a person can experience.
+Amnesia is one of the many secondary effects of head injury that a person can experience.

-While it is a normal part of TBI recovery, it can still be hard for friends and family to see a loved one go through it.
+While it is a normal part of recovery from a traumatic brain injury (TBI), it can still be hard for friends and family to see a loved one go through it.

 Today you will learn the causes and symptoms of amnesia after head injury plus how you can support your loved one during this time.

 Causes of Amnesia After Head Injury

 Amnesia is the inability to form new memories or recall old ones.
 It can also include confusion regarding place, time, and person.